javolpe/colorado_breweries/README.md

 4. Set up Environment Variables:
   No environment variables are required as OpenBrewery does not require an API Key

   The seeds file will reach out to the API and seed your database with all breweries in Colorado from OpenBrewery.
 The tests utilize a collection of handmade mock Brewery objects that are located in spec_helper.
 They are just for testing purposes and do not reflect real world data accurately.
 If you would like to use the real world simply go into the test files and change the neccessary lines to use the method in the seeds file vs the method in spec_helper.
+I did not use FactoryBot for my mock data because I just wanted more control of my mock objects and did not require that many of them.

 ### Endpoints
 | HTTP verbs | Paths  | Used for |